petehunt/loris/README.md

   + There isn't a lot of code here, is this even worth putting up on Github?

 Yeah.
-What I think is important is that Slowloris leaves *out* a lot of features in order to encourage engineers to build simpler programs using as little parallelism as possible while still solving an important and underserved problem.
+What I think is important is that Loris leaves *out* a lot of features in order to encourage engineers to build simpler programs using as little parallelism as possible while still solving an important and underserved problem.

 Also, writing web workers from scratch is annoying.